'Right-to-try' bill passes Congress

 Trump has expressed his support for right-to-try legislation and is expected to sign the measure into law.

 "We also believe that patients with terminal conditions should have access to experimental treatments that could potentially save their lives," he said in his 2018 State of the Union address.

-"It is time for the Congress to give these wonderful Americans the 'right to try,' " Trump said.
+"It is time for the Congress to give these wonderful Americans the 'right to try.' "

+Frank Mongiello, who was diagnosed with ALS and whose name is one of four on the bill, has been a lead advocate on the issue and was at the Capitol Tuesday for the vote.

+"I think it's the first time I've had butterflies going to the Capitol," Mongiello, who is unable to use his voice, told CNN while using eye-tracking technology.

 Where's the obstacle?